mortenezzo/circle-launcher-improved-tool/README.md

 > Only PNG files are supported.

 > [!WARNING]
-> This tool use default Rainmeter skin path, so if you have a custom skin path set in Rainmeter, you can set
+> This tool use default Rainmeter skin path, so if you have a custom skin path set in Rainmeter, you have to set
 > the path in RAINMETER_SKIN_PATH environment variable.

 # Installation